 The law favors the parents’ wishes in most situations when it comes to the best interests of the child, though it is possible for third parties to gain conservatorship or access orders in certain circumstances.
-If you would like to discuss your situation and a possible case, contact a grandparent and stepparent rights lawyer at Hoppes Family Law.
+If you would like to discuss your situation and a possible case, contact a grandparent and stepparent rights lawyer at Hoppes Law Firm, PLLC.
 We represent clients in Hurst and the surrounding areas.

 Grandparent Rights for Possession and Access